New England (New South Wales): Railway service

 Construction of the Northern Tablelands railway service commenced in the 1870s and the Main North railway line reached Werris Creek and west Tamworth in 1878, Armidale in 1883 and Wallangarra on the Queensland border in 1888.
 The Main North railway line is now closed north of Armidale.

-The Mungindi railway line from Werris Creek to Gunnedah opened in 1879, Narrabri in 1884 and Moree in 1897, Mungindi in 1914.
+The Mungindi railway line from Werris Creek to Gunnedah opened in 1879, Narrabri in 1884, Moree in 1897, and Mungindi in 1914.
 The line is currently truncated to Weemelah between Moree and Mungindi.
 The line between Werris Creek and Moree is also known as the North-West line.
 A branch line was opened from Moree to Inverell in 1901.
 This line was closed in 1994.
 A branch line was opened between Camurra (11 km north of Moree) to North Star and Boggabilla in 1932 but it is now closed beyond North Star.
 Another branch was opened from Narrabri to Burren Junction in 1903.